What a year 2018 has been! Make sure you check out my infographic at the bottom of this post!

 I finally got my 30th country under my belt when I visited Jordan at the end of March / start of April for two weeks.
 What an amazing country to finally hit that landmark.
 Petra was somewhere I’d wanted to visit for years so when my girlfriend was going along to try and bag another World Record I had to tag along!
 I was able to do a tour of the country but Petra was definitely the highlight.
 The city is bigger than you think and the whole place is absolutely breathtaking.

 In May I returned to Lyon for the first time in around 10 years.
 It was also my first, and definitely not last, trip of 2018 to watch a football match.
 I was successful in a ballot for the Europa League Final match between Atletico Madrid and Marseille.
 Lyon is a lovely city and well worth a visit.
 I did have a disappointing trip with FlyBe last year so I do try and actively avoid them now but this was cheap so you know!

 I’d been to South Africa in 2010 and Brazil in 2014 for the FIFA World Cup previous two tournaments.
 I paid £70 for flights using Avios so I couldn’t say no to a third consecutive World Cup.
 This one was in Russia and I decided to use Moscow as a base for the visit.
 The city was really interesting compared to the rest of Europe and the architecture and history was right up there with other places I’ve visited.

-I was travelling to Skopje in Macedonia but due to the strange flight times I managed to fit in a stopover of about 24 hours in Prague.
+I was travelling to Skopje in North Macedonia but due to the strange flight times I managed to fit in a stopover of about 24 hours in Prague.
 I will have to go back one day because I didn’t get to see all that much of Prague as we went to the nearby city of Plzeň.